itw-creative-works/backend-manager/README.md

 npx bm setup
 ```

-Your project will not be checked for errors and any tips and fixes will be provided to you!
+Your project will be checked for errors and any tips and fixes will be provided to you!

 ## Example CLI Usage
 Note: you may have to run cli commands with `npx bm <command>` if you install this package locally.